jonathonherbert/jonathonherbert.github.io/content/blog/cql-lang/index.md

 |🚨 Error reporting|❌|❌|❌|❌|❌|

 How hard can it be to make a tool that gives us all of the above?
+There's only one way to find out!
 We'll need three things:
-1. A query language that lets us express key value pairs, boolean operators, grouping, etc., with discoverability at the forefront
+1. A query language that lets us express key value pairs, boolean operators, grouping, etc., with discoverability in mind.
-2. A parser for that language, to provide underlying support for syntax highlighting and error reporting, and to open the door for consumers to interpret the language into their own query DSLs
+2. A parser for that language, to provide underlying support for syntax highlighting and error reporting, and to open the door for consumers to interpret the language into their own query DSLs.
 3. A UI that can use the output of the parser to power the features we list above!

 The query language comes first, and so we'll tackle that in the next post.